Catch Us in the Headlines

 Challenges

-• Worker Protections: Critics argue that gig workers often lack job security, benefits, and fair wages.
+Worker Protections: Gig workers often lack job security, benefits, and standardized wages.

-• Regulatory Hurdles: Governments worldwide are grappling with how to classify and tax gig workers.
+Regulatory Hurdles: Governments worldwide are grappling with how to classify and tax gig workers fairly.

 Opportunities